atloftus/IGActionAutomator/README.txt

     + 3: Following
     + 4: Unfollowing
 commentsSepBy|: A list of all of the comments you wan to with '|' in between each comment

+-TODO: Change action string and number of action to come right after username and password

 EXAMPLES:
 "coppenmor" "Chicago2019!"
 2 "fitness|chicago|health" 10 2 "ynnn" "Great post!|Love it!|Cool"